Skip to product information

 The Alchemy of Cheese, Bread, Butter and Heat

-Toasties is packed with simple recipes that comfort and delight, but with a few twists, some hot takes and a dash of nostalgia.
-Raised in the wilds of south-west Ireland on unpasteurised milk and unapologetically obsessed with great dairy, Sinéad and Ann know what makes killer toastie combos and invite you into their world, because a great toastie isn’t just food, it’s a way of life.
+Raised in the wilds of south-west Ireland on unpasteurised milk and unapologetically obsessed with great dairy, Sinéad Sheehy and Ann Ní Chíobháin started their Cáis (Irish for cheese) food truck in 2020.
+Each recipe has been tried and tested by their loyal customers in Dingle, County Kerry, so they know what makes certain toastie combos a hit and are keen to invite you into their world – because a great toastie isn’t just food, it’s a way of life.

 COMING JULY 2026